 To demonstrate special deference to elders or those of a higher social class, Guatemalans use the honorifics Don (for males) or Doña (for females) along with the first name.

-Professional titles such as doctor (for males) or doctora (for females), profesor/a profesor/a, ingeniero/a those who have completed a university degree as licenciado/a
+Professional titles such as doctor (for males) or doctora (for females), profesor/a, ingeniero/a

 ("engineer") may be used alone, with the last name(s), or with the full name.
 Similarly,